Substance Use Disorder Counselor

 SLCC SUDC core courses may be completed in as little as two semesters, although students may extend longer.
 Students must complete SW2715 and SW2910 prior to enrolling in SW2935, SW2950 and SW2940.

-Please Note: Courses may not be offered every semester.
-Students should consult with Dr. Hydo to construct a plan for completion prior to beginning the SLCC SUDC training.
-A typical two-semester course sequence is shown sequenced below
+Please Note: SUDC courses may not be offered every semester.
+Students should consult with a SUDC program advisor or staff member to construct a plan for completion prior to beginning the SLCC SUDC training certificate.
+A typical two-semester course sequence is shown sequenced below:

-1) Upon completion of the SLCC SUDC training certificate, and completion of a minimum of an associate degree from an accredited institution, students are eligible to apply for the CSUDC Intern license, which will allow students to work as a CSUDC Intern for 6 months until they pass one of the above listed examinations.
+- Upon completion of the SLCC SUDC Certificate of Proficiency training, and completion of a minimum of an associate degree from an accredited institution, SUDC candidates are eligible to apply for the SUDC license through the Utah Division of Occupational Licensing (DOPL).

 SUDC Core Course Descriptions